patrickbucher/learning-powershell/README.md

     > $name = "Joe"

-Variable names can constist of letters, numbers, underscores, and even spaces, for which the name has to be written in curly braces:
+Variable names can constist of letters, numbers, underscores, and even—god forbid—spaces, for which the name has to be written in curly braces:

     > ${full name} = "Joe Doe"
     > Write-Output ${full name}